 I've been making jewelry for as long as I can remember, helping out at Rings & Things over the years since I was old enough to see over the counter (Russ Nobbs was my father; he started Rings & Things when I was 4, and growing up with Rings & Things has been wonderful!).
-I enjoy stringing when I get a chance (and even bead weaving when I have time again some year!).
-I don't get along well with glue or resin, but I love connecting items by riveting, whether it's traditional hammer, wire, jeweler's saw and block, or the fun new tools that make it so much easier.
-Enameling is fun too, but I haven't managed to clear out a workspace for it, to learn what my next favorite tools might be!
+I enjoy stringing when I get a chance (and even bead weaving when I have time again some year).
+I don't get along well with glue or resin, but I love connecting items by riveting, whether it's traditional hammer, wire and block, or the fun new tools that make it so much easier.
+Torch enameling is fun too, but I haven't managed to clear out a workspace for it so I have to take a workshop every time I want to enamel something.

 #01-695-10-03 Swarovski 1695 Sea Urchin Stone, 10mm - Crystal Bermuda Blue: Click into the product details to see how pretty this Bermuda Blue "Sea Urchin" stone is from a different angle!
 I love that we have settings for these that don't require my nemesis: glue.